Artsy Shark feature | july 2018

 Art in the collection of Kaiser Permanente, Roseville

 Kaiser Permanente recently opened a new Behavioral Health Center in Roseville, California.
 Four of my pieces were selected for the art collection in the new offices.

-All 4 images are peaceful landscapes and rivers I painted on location in Northern California.
-I'm so pleased to be able to share my work in this lovely corporate setting.
+All four images are peaceful landscapes and river scenes painted on location in Northern California.
+I'm so pleased to be able to share my work in this lovely setting.

 Pops in the Park Commission